kwur/new-kwur-site/_posts/2008-04-12-fela-kutis-son-to-release-album.md

 ---
 <div class="pf-content">
   <p>
-    &#8230;no word if he is as massive as his father.
+    …no word if he is as massive as his father.
   </p>
 </div>